Lonnekee/BencomWebApp/README.md

 	- ShowFeed(model): requests the tweets of the given user name and gives that model to the view ShowFeed.

 ## Util
-- StaticCache: contains the stored bearer token, which allows access to the API.
+- Constants: contains a.o. the stored bearer token, which allows access to the API.
 The bearer token is stored in Startup.cs.
 - TwitterUserNameAttribute: the attribute is used to check if the input of the field UserName on the Twitter page adheres to certain restrictions.
 Applied in the Model.Feed class.